dimgerasimou/pds-hw2-mpi-connected-components/docs/performance.md

 All benchmarking has been done on the “Aristotelis” HPC cluster, of the Aristotle University of Thessaloniki.

+However there were not enough available resources for comprehersive testing.

 - **System tag:** `rome`
 - **CPU:** AMD EPYC 7662 64-Core Processor
 - **Memory (per node):** 256 GiB